VeeamHub/powershell/BR-BackupReport/README.md

 `-Backup` - pulls info for backups. *OPTIONAL* \
 `-BackupCopy` - pulls info for backup copies. *OPTIONAL* \
 \
-*If neither `-Backup`, nor `-BackupCopy` specified, the report will be generated for both Backups and Backup Copies.*
+*If neither `-Backup` nor `-BackupCopy` specified, the report will be generated for both Backups and Backup Copies.*

 ## Usage